Barbara Pyle

 Barbara Y. E. Pyle (born August 22, 1947) is an American executive producer, filmmaker and environmental activist.
 She co-created and served as the executive producer on the animated series Captain Planet and the Planeteers and is the founder of the Captain Planet Foundation.
 She is currently a supporter and driving force for the Planeteer Movement, a worldwide effort of fans of the series to raise environmental awareness, based on the values of its main character, Captain Planet.
+She also is co-founder of one of the country’s first legal abortion facilities.